Last Updated on January 25, 2023

-Before start cleaning, you must have to remove the enclosure net first.
+Before starting the cleaning, you must have to remove the enclosure net first.
 Also, you should remove all other additional accessories from the trampolines like a basketball hoop, FlexrHoop, etc. Then you can start cleaning.

 How to Clean a Trampoline Mat

-Jumping mat is the heart of a trampoline.
+The jumping mat is the heart of a trampoline.
 That’s why you have to clean the trampoline mat with time and dedication.
-Once you have cleaned the mat properly, other things like enclosure net, springs, and frames cleaning will not cost much time.
+Once you have cleaned the mat properly, other things like the enclosure net, springs, and frames cleaning will not cost much time.

 Cleaning the Mat Surface

 For making the perfect cleaning solution, fill the bucket with lukewarm water, and add 30mL (two tablespoons) soap powder or dish detergent into it.
 Mix well and the cleaning solution is ready for application.